-Goal 1: Action 5 Teacher Librarian: Each EL, FY, LI learner has access to learning and materials based on their learning strengths and challenges.
-The teacher-librarian also gets to know each EL, FY, and LI learner's topic and can help personalize their learning needs.
+Goal 1: Action 5 Teacher Librarian: Each LI learner has access to learning and materials based on their learning strengths and challenges.
+The teacher-librarian also gets to know each LI learner's topic and can help personalize their learning needs.
 Since 1992, a growing body of research known as the school library impact studies has consistently shown positive correlations between high-quality library programs and student achievement (Gretes, 2013; Scholastic, 2016).

 Goal 2: Action 3: Teacher Stipend for after-school intervention and tutoring.
 According to research, the most effective tutoring interventions involve three or more sessions per week with sessions that last for about 30-60 minutes per day.
 Studies have found little evidence that once-a-week tutoring is sufficient to generate meaningful gains.
-Pine Ridge offers after-school intervention and tutoring to ensure EL, LI, and FY students are making meaningful gains and closing learning gaps.18 Studies suggest that teachers who have training in and knowledge of their subject areas, strong academic skills, and classroom teaching experience supported by quality professional development can have an effect on increased EL, FY, and LI student achievement. effectiveness has a positive impact on achievement.
+Pine Ridge offers after-school intervention and tutoring to ensure LI students are making meaningful gains and closing learning gaps.18 Studies suggest that teachers who have training in and knowledge of their subject areas, strong academic skills, and classroom teaching experience supported by quality professional development can have an effect on increased LI student achievement.
+Effectiveness has a positive impact on achievement.
 Kleiman, Terry Dash et al. "Designing and Implementing Online Professional Development Workshops."
 EdTech Leaders Online.
 2000.

 Goal 2: Action 4 Tutoring Technology (Edgenuity and NWEA).
 Research shows that adding new technology to the classroom can improve student achievement.
 Desktop computers, tablets, cell phones, and interactive whiteboards keep students active and engaged in learning.
+A recent meta-analysis reviewed studies of tutoring interventions evaluated by randomized controlled trials in the past few decades and found that, on average, tutoring increased achievement by roughly three to 15 months of learning across grade levels (EdResearch, 2023).